Whale poop's in short supply. More would help fight climate change

-New research finds that a decline in huge baleen whales -- and, just as importantly, in whale poop -- has had major consequences for both the ocean ecosystem and the global climate.
+A decline in huge baleen whales -- and, just as importantly, in whale poop -- has had major consequences for both the ocean ecosystem and the global climate, according to new research.

 An international team of researchers spent nearly a decade gathering data from seven species of baleen whales across three oceans using an arsenal of modern technology, including drones, underwater echo sounding equipment and tags (packed with a camera, microphone and sensors) that were suction-cupped to the whales' backs.